Vinilg38/PAN_Card_Validation/README.md

 ## 🗄 SQL CREATE TABLE Script

-The following script will create a table named `PAN_CARD_DATA` with columns to store the PAN number, the holder's name, and the validation status.
+The following script will create a table named `PAN` to store the PAN numbers.

 ```sql
 CREATE TABLE PAN (